Who is it okay to steal from?

 Writing I did for money

 Is this more valuable than what I’ve written for free here on my site?
 Our capitalist-indoctrinated society seems to believe so.
-This is obviously an ad absurdum comparison, but even the most well-researched and carefully crafted work I’ve done for money has been devoid of any actual artistic value.
-It’s just content carefully designed to coerce strangers to action.
+This is obviously an ad absurdum comparison.
+But even the most well-researched and carefully crafted work I’ve done for money has been devoid of artistic value.
+This carefully designed content coerces strangers to action.

 Less Value, Greater Consumer Cost

 When my employer lays me off to instead pay AI platforms to generate text, code, or graphics, they are buying stolen goods.
-Those platforms have used the work of people like me all over the world, without permission, to train their products to replace the human element for profit.
+Those platforms use the work of people like me all over the world, without permission, to train their products to replace the human element for profit.

-We, the consumers, are paying the same price to talk to a loop of buggy chatbots instead of a human being when our utility company overbills us or has an outage.
-We get less reliable information in our news feeds than we would from accountable human journalists.
+We pay the same price to talk to a loop of buggy chatbots instead of a human being when our utility company has an outage or overbills us.
+Less reliable information covers our news feeds than we would get from accountable human journalists.
 We get garbage graphics and copy polluting our feeds.

 Why are we seemingly okay with this?
-Why is it alright for these tech companies to sweep into the executive boardrooms of big business, offering poorly forged human work and keeping the money for themselves?
+Why is it alright for tech companies to sweep into boardrooms of big businesses, offer poorly-forged work and keep the money for themselves?
 This is the latest prominent effort to exclude the working class from the economy while still benefitting from our labor.

 The Value of Our Identities